 If the wind is a concern in your area, it may be helpful to further weight the entire rack down using sandbags.

-Once your tarps are on, the whole structure can catch a lot of wind, so sandbags are a good idea to keep it from blowing over if you live in a windy location.
+Once your tarps are on, the whole structure can catch a lot of wind.
+Hence, sandbags are a good idea to keep it from blowing over if you live in a windy location.

 In An Open-Air Storage Shed

 Our final winter kayak storage idea requires the most up-front investments in terms of both time and money.
-But building your own covered, open-air kayak shed is a great long-term solution for properly storing your kayak.
+However, building your own covered, open-air kayak shed is a long-term solution for properly storing your kayak.

-The design featured in the photo above is simple enough.
-You simply need to make sure the dimensions of your shed are large enough to completely fit your kayaks underneath because you don’t want to leave the bow or stern exposed to snow or moisture.
+The design featured in the photo above is simple.
+You need to make sure the dimensions of your shed are large enough to completely fit your kayaks underneath.
+This is because you don’t want to leave the bow or stern exposed to snow or moisture.

-A good rule-of-thumb is simply to add 12 inches to both the length and width of your largest kayak.
-Then you can use those dimensions as your guide when determining how much material you need for proper construction.
+Simply add 12 inches to both the length and width of your largest kayak.
+You can use those dimensions as your guide when determining how much material you need for proper construction.

 The shed shown above would require you to regularly remove snow and/or ice from the flat roof.
-So if you live somewhere that receives a lot of snow in the winter, you may consider an angled or A-frame roof that will shed snow naturally.
+If you live somewhere that receives a lot of snow in the winter, you may consider an angled or A-frame roof that will shed snow naturally.

 There are a lot of directions you could go with your own covered storage shed solution.
-But if you want more help designing and creating your own covered storage solution, check out our article on how to build a kayak storage shed.
+However, if you need help designing and creating your own covered storage solution, check out our article on how to build a kayak storage shed.

 Choosing The Right Outdoor Kayak Storage Solution